regional park

 From volume to niche

-Like many other rural communities, Aurland has challenges in terms of emigration, weak business development, conflicts around nature conservation and safeguarding nature and cultural heritage.
-A current issue is the dramatic change in agriculture.
-In Aurland more than most places, this actualizes a time difference from volume production to niche production.
-More and more people in agriculture see new opportunities in offering content in a relatively traffic-dominated and passive tourism product.
-Can the ruling transport, accommodation and catering-focused tourism industry find a community of interest with the new experience-based agricultural industry?
+Like many other rural communities, Aurland has challenges in relation to emigration, weak economic development, conflicts around nature conservation and the safeguarding of nature and cultural heritage.
+A current issue is the dramatic transformation in agriculture.
+In Aurland more than most places, this highlights a time gap from volume production to niche production.
+More and more people in agriculture see new opportunities in offering content in a hitherto relatively transit-dominated and passive tourism product.
+Can the dominant transport, accommodation and catering-focused tourism industry find common ground with the new experience-based agricultural industry?
 Can such economic development combine protection and development in a binding way?

 Common platform and meeting places